circuitikz/circuitikz/CONTRIBUTING.md

 ## Appendix 1: compile the manual

-To compile your manual against your version/fork of `circuitikz` you can use `make manual` in the root directory; this need `pandoc` installed and will run twice to have a complete cross-reference in the document.
+To compile your manual against your version/fork of `circuitikz` you can use `make manual` in the root directory; this needs `pandoc` to be installed, and will run twice in order to completely generate the document cross-references.

 To rapidly compile just once, at least in Linux computers, you can use